 If you’re wondering why you would need a flashlight, lantern, and a headlamp, consider that there are times you'll need hands-free lighting on the go—and it's always better to have a few options on hand.
 The headlamp has bright LED lights that project a 165 feet beam with a 45-degree tiltable body.
 It’s waterproof and weighs only 3.2 ounces, so you can comfortably wear it for hours.
 It takes three AAA batteries and runs for 45 hours.

 Best Glow Sticks: Cyalume SnapLight Green Glow Sticks

 With a five-year shelf life, these industrial-grade glow sticks come in handy when you need to be more visible to those around you.
 Pull one out of its individually foil-wrapped package (for protection from light and moisture) and snap it to ignite the glowing light for up to 12 hours, though they will dim over time, so don't snap them too early.
-These SnapLights are made without toxic chemicals and are non-flammable and waterproof and made in America.
+These SnapLights are non-flammable and waterproof, and made in America.
 Stash some in your car for roadside emergencies or on your backpack or clothing for nighttime treks.

 Best Emergency Blanket: Swiss Safe Emergency Blanket